Air India disinvestment to be completed in 2021-22; Rs 3,224 cr allotted to aviation ministry | Business

-The budget last year had allocated Rs 3,797 crore to the ministry for 2020-21, but in revised estimates it was increased to Rs 4,131 crore.
+The budget last year had allocated Rs 3,797 crore to the ministry for 2020-21 but in the revised estimates it increased to Rs 4,131 crore.

-The government on Monday allocated Rs 600 crore, 14.28 per cent lower than the current fiscal, to regional connectivity scheme Udan for 2021-22.
+The government on Monday allocated Rs 600 crore, 14.28 percent lower than the current fiscal, for regional connectivity scheme Udan for 2021-22.

 Under the Udan scheme, financial incentives from the Centre, state governments and airport operators are extended to selected airlines to encourage operations from unserved and under-served airports, and keep airfares affordable.